Thermophysical Investigation of Asteroid Surfaces II: Factors Influencing Grain Size: Methods

 As remarked by \citet{Ryan_etal20}, the apparent thermal inertia will be that of solid rock when the effective particle size is approximately larger than the skin depth, which could be the case for fast rotators with low $k_\mathit{grain}$.
 If the size range of particles exceeds the skin depth, then the surface is best modeled as a lateral, checkerboard-like mixture of regolith and bare-rock (boulders) \citep[e.g.,][]{Bandfield_etal11,Rozitis_etal20}.
-Nevertheless, the aim of this work is to investigate the grain size trends among the broad asteroid population and the thermal conductivity model used provides us with a sufficient, efficient approach of interpreting a large dataset of thermal inertias.
-Despite these uncertainties, the grain size estimates in this work still have utility and can be used to identify trends within the asteroid population.
+Despite the caveats, limitations, and uncertainties of the thermal conductivity model, we claim that the grain sizes derived here are appropriate to identify potential trends among asteroid surfaces.